 In the Refractive Lens Exchange (RLE) procedure, the natural lens of the eye is carefully removed and replaced with an intraocular lens (IOL).
 This is the same type of lens that is used in cataract surgery to correct vision.
 Patients can choose to receive an IOL through the RLE procedure to treat severe refractive errors for permanent results, with the added benefit of not developing cataracts in the future.

-To find out if you are a good candidate for LASIK, or if another option is more appropriate, please contact us to schedule an appointment.
+To find out if you are a good candidate for LASIK, or if another option is more appropriate, please visit our new, online scheduling tool to book an appointment.